 Ι. Overview

 2. Mining and the Economy4

 3. Resources

 4. Production and Preparation

 5. Coal and Mineral Use 17

 6. Mining's Workforce

-7. Mining and the Environment23 A closer look at clean coal technologies26
+7. Mining and the Environment23

 8. Transportation

 9. Exports and Trade

 10. Glossary

-© 2016, National Mining Association For more information, visit www.nma.org.
+© 2020, National Mining Association For more information, visit www.nma.org.